GSantos23/pyQuakeMX/README.md

 # pyUSGS
-Web Scrapping from USGS to obtain info about earthquakes using the terminal
+Web Scrapping from Servicio Meteorologico Nacional to obtain info about earthquakes using the terminal

 Wishlist: